dell/omnia/docs/Security/ENABLE_SECURITY_LOGIN_NODE.md

 ## Limiting User Authentication over sshd

 Users logging into this host will can be __optionally__ allowed or denied using an access control list.
-All users to be allowed or denied are to be listed in the variable `user` in `security_vars.yml`.
+All users to be allowed or denied are to be listed in the variable `user` in `omnia_security_vars.yml`.

 >> __Note:__ All users on the server will have to be defined manually.
 Omnia does not create any users by default.

 ## Session Timeout

 To encourage security, users who have been idle over 3 minutes will be logged out automatically.
-To adjust this value, update the `session_timeout` variable in `security_vars.yml`.
+To adjust this value, update the `session_timeout` variable in `omnia_security_vars.yml`.
 This variable is mandatory.

 ## Restricting Program Support

-Optionally, different communication protocols can be disabled on the management station using the `restrict_program_support` and `restrict_softwares` variables.
+Optionally, different communication protocols can be disabled on the management station using the `restrict_program_support` and `restrict_softwares` variables in `omnia_security_vars.yml.
 These protocols include: telnet,lpd,bluetooth,rlogin and rexec.
 Features that cannot be disabled include: ftp,smbd,nmbd,automount and portmap.

 ## Kernel Lockdown